-- b.
-Contracts of employment which make an individual a direct employee of the Authority - c.
-Fines - d.
-Payment of taxes - e.
-Situations where the Council carries out work by arrangement with the owner of any property but in exercise of the Council's statutory default powers; - f.
-Agreements directly associated with the acquisition, disposal, or transfer of assets or land (to which the Financial Regulations shall apply) - g.
-Section 75 Agreement (s.75) agreements made under section 75 of the National Health Services Act 2006 between a local authority and an NHS body in England.
+- 3.1 These Regulations apply if the Council intends to enter into a contract either as a purchaser or as a provider with another entity. - 3.2 If a Contract involves generating income for either the Council or a provider, the Officer responsible must make an estimate of the notional value of the contract and use these Regulations if the value is estimated to be £100,000 or more. - 3.3 These regulations apply to all Contracts except for the following types of Contracts: - a) Contracts of employment which make an individual a direct employee of the Authority; - b) Fines; - c) Payment of taxes; - d) Situations where the Council carries out work by arrangement with the owner of any property but in exercise of the Council's statutory default powers; - e) Agreements directly associated with the acquisition, disposal, or transfer of assets or land (to which the Financial Regulations shall apply).